-The Clinical Director will contact you to schedule an appointment.
+The Clinical Director or Student Intern will contact you to schedule an appointment.
 During the call, expect to answer a few questions as part of the intake process.
 At this time, you will be assigned a student intern and will receive a date and time for your first session.
 If you decide to receive services more than one semester, you may or may not have the same student intern.
 You will be asked to bring your student ID to ensure current student, staff, faculty status.

 What to expect during your First Session